jadeyliu939/docs/content/integrations/kiali.md

 ## Enabling the iter8 Console in Kiali

-Currently the iter8 extension for Kiali works only for [iter8 v0.2.1](https://www.iter8.tools), not the current version.
-To install this version of iter8, see [here](https://iter8.tools/getting-started/installation/kubernetes/).
+Currently the iter8 extension for Kiali (v1.24) works only for [iter8 v1.0.0-rc2](https://iter8.tools/) and above.
+To install on either Kubernetes or OpenShip, please see [here](https://iter8.tools/installation/).

 ### Install Kiali Using Operator